|

 the Union Pacific Museum in Omaha.
 Dr. Osborne had Big Nose's hide tanned and made into

-a medical bag and a pair of shoes now in the Carbon County Museum, photo above left.
+a medical bag and a pair of shoes now in the Carbon County Museum, photo below right.
 The rest of Big Nose's remains were kept in a whiskey

 barrel which after several years was buried near Dr. Osborne's medical office